TAMUsquirrel/ProperSentenceCase/README.md

  	2. NAMES OF PEOPLE, ORGANIZATIONS, & GEOPOLITICAL AREAS (GPE)
 		a.
 When the name just-so-happens to trigger other capitalization rules
     		b.
-When the name is recognized as a pronoun/NER by CoreNLP.
+When the name is recognized as a proper noun/NER by CoreNLP.
-          The less ambiguous & more common the name of the person, org, or place is, the more likely it'll be recognized.
+		c.
+If the name is on the list of 7000 common names collected using SSA data (*manually removed names that could be mistaken for other parts of speech) The less ambiguous & more common the name of the person, org, or place is, the more likely it'll be recognized.
           For Example:
                 "I would love to work at a company like Google or apple."